Conceal Carry FAQs

 - Proposed course curriculum

-- $12.50 criminal history check fee- In the form of cash or check
+- $12.50 criminal history check fee – Cash or check only

 - Fingerprints and photograph taken at the time of application submittal

 Answer: Military instructors may be certified to teach a handgun course which meets the standards required for all instructors.
 A notarized copy of your certification as a Military Pistol Instructor will be required.
-You should check the regulations for instructor certification found on the website.
+Please review the rules and regulations for instructor certification set forth in Title 272, Nebraska Administrative Code, Chapter 21.

 Answer: No. The permit is available only to residents of this state.